SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: SpeakerSleuth Details

-Behavior-SD~\cite{lee-etal-2025-behavior} is a recently introduced large-scale dataset of synthesized spoken dialogues with explicit annotations for conversational behaviors such as filler words, backchannels, interruptions, and verbosity levels.
-The dataset contains over 100K dialogues totaling 2,164 hours of speech.
+\paragraph{Behavior-SD.} Behavior-SD~\cite{lee-etal-2025-behavior} is a large-scale dataset of synthesized dialogues (100K+ dialogues, 2,164 hours) with annotations for conversational behaviors such as fillers, backchannels, and interruptions.
+We use the test set of 925 dialogues.
+Behavior-SD serves as a control condition with clean, synthesized speech against the more challenging real-world recordings from other datasets.